 - Invoice audit recovery: You can save money on last mile delivery with invoice audit recovery as well.
 Your carrier agreements may include service level guarantees, like delivery by a specific time, or at a certain discount.
 Unfortunately those guarantees aren’t always met, and the carrier isn’t going to point that out.
 It pays for the shippers to stay on top of their invoicing, reviewing the invoices in depth.
 That is hard to do manually, and it’s time consuming, especially with a high volume of shipments.

 Shipware offers an invoice audit recovery service that could not be easier for the retailer.
 Using proprietary software, the shippers’ invoices are reviewed nightly and any discrepancies are sent to the carrier for credit.
 More than $2 billion goes unclaimed each year from UPS and FedEx eligible refunds.
 Our clients save 1-9% on their invoices using our invoice audit recovery service.

 The invoice audit recovery service costs nothing up front.
-The fees are paid with a portion of the savings we earn for you through our 65 points of review.
+The fees are paid with a portion of the savings we earn for you through our multi-point audit of review.
 The software can be set up in minutes, running behind the scenes with no involvement by your staff.
 Your carrier account is connected to our software and review and crediting happens automatically.